 - Email to an employer-provided email account or the employee’s personal email.
 The subject line of the email must include the words “Sexual Harassment Policy” or equivalent language;

-- Send link to the CHRO’s website concerning the illegality of sexual harassment and the remedies available to victims of sexual harassment.
+- Send a link to the CHRO’s website concerning the illegality of sexual harassment and the remedies available to victims of sexual harassment.

-Cost of Non-Compliance: Failure to satisfy the posting requirements may subject the employer to fines up to $1,000 and the CHRO may assign a designated representative to enter the employer’s place of business to ensure posting-requirement compliance.
+Cost of Non-Compliance: Failure to satisfy the posting requirements may subject the employer to fines up to $1,000, and the CHRO may assign a designated representative to enter the employer’s place of business to ensure posting-requirement compliance.

 Reporting Connecticut Sexual Harassment Complaints